Skip to main content

 Overview

-The quickstart example uses a script to run our generic domain locally, letting you submit user-level transactions and test out domain functionality right away.
+The quickstart example uses a script to run a generic domain locally using the delta Gateway, letting you submit user-level transactions and test out domain functionality right away.

 The example is written in TypeScript, but domains can be built in any language.